cacilhas/montegasppa/docs/2021/05/scales-i-love.md

 *   The minor supertonic is the adjunct modal;
 *   And the leading degree adds gravity.

-There’s a peculiar sesquitonal interval between the minor subtonic and the major mediant that, when accurately explored, gives that arabic atmosphere I said before.
+There’s a peculiar sesquitonal interval between the minor subtonic and the major mediant that, when accurately explored, gives that Arabic atmosphere I said before.

 ### Overlaid Diminished